Triberg waterfalls

 The climatic health resort of Triberg offers its visitors a very special kind of natural sensation:

-The most beautiful non-alpine waterfalls in Germany.
+The most beautiful non-Alpine waterfalls in Germany are in the Black Forest

 Between the two cascades there is a steep torrent section of about 51 meters.
 The total section of the falls is 260 meters.